-For FHWA-funded projects, H&LP and FHWA are the only entities that have the authority to initiate Section 7 consultation with the Services:
+For FHWA-funded projects, Local Programs and FHWA are the only entities that have the authority to initiate Section 7 consultation with the Services:

 - U.S. Fish & Wildlife (USFWS)

 - National Marine Fisheries Service (NMFS)

 Local Programs can provide assistance in the development of local-agency ESA materials.